Irom1/anticaptcha-javascript/README.md

 # hCaptcha-anticaptcha-js
-Example to access Anti-Captcha.com hCaptcha API with javascript
+Example to access Anti-Captcha.com hCaptcha and reCaptcha APIs with javascript

+First clone the repository.
-Open hCaptcha.html or reCaptcha.html, enter your API key and see in browser console API output.
+Then open hCaptcha.html or reCaptcha.html, enter your API key and see in browser console API output.

+Adapted from anti-captcha to add hCaptcha support.